pedropaulofb/langstring/README.md

     - spaCy is a comprehensive NLP library that supports multiple languages.
     - Difference: spaCy is geared towards analyzing text, not managing it.
 The LangString Library, on the other hand, is designed for the structured handling and storage of multilingual text.

-In summary, while these related tools and libraries offer valuable functionalities for internationalization, localization, and language processing, the LangString Library stands out for its specific focus on managing and manipulating multilingual text strings in a structured and efficient manner.
+In summary, while these related tools and libraries offer valuable functionalities for internationalization, localization, and language processing, the LangString Library has specific focus on managing and manipulating multilingual text strings in a structured and efficient manner.

 ## License